One- and two-qubit gate infidelities due to motional errors in trapped ions and electrons: Abstract

 \section{Abstract}

-In this work, we derive analytic formulae that determine the effect of error mechanisms in laser-free one- and two-qubit gates in trapped ions and electrons.
+In this work, we derive analytic formulae that determine the effect of error mechanisms on one- and two-qubit gates in trapped ions and electrons.
 First, we analyze, and derive expressions for, the effect of driving field inhomogeneities on one-qubit gate fidelities.
 Second, we derive expressions for two-qubit gate errors, including static motional frequency shifts, trap anharmonicities, field inhomogeneities, heating, and motional dephasing.
-We show that, for small errors, each of our expressions for infidelity converges to its respective numerical simulation; this shows that our formulae are sufficient for determining error budgets for high-fidelity gates, obviating numerical simulations in future projects.
-All of the derivations are general to any internal qubit state, and any \textit{mixed} state of the ion crystal's motion.
-Finally, we note that, while this manuscript focuses on laser-free systems, static motional frequency shifts, trap anharmonicities, heating, and motional dephasing are also important error mechanisms in laser-based gates, and our expressions apply.
+We show that, for small errors, each of our expressions for infidelity converges to its respective numerical simulation; this shows our formulae are sufficient for determining error budgets for high-fidelity gates, obviating numerical simulations in future projects.
+All of the derivations are general to any internal qubit state, and any \textit{mixed} state of the ion crystal's motion that is diagonal in the Fock state basis.
+Our treatment of static motional frequency shifts, trap anharmonicities, heating, and motional dephasing apply to both laser-based and laser-free gates, while our treatment of field imhomogenieties applies to laser-free systems.